samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 It then takes the real-valued Fast Fourier Transform of the filtered data, converting it to a frequency-domain spectrum.
 Finally, it adds the data to the 3 plots, providing a discretized spectrum in the form of the 3rd plot.

-However, we'll need to define the  bandpass-filter and discretize functions first.
+However, we'll need to define the bandpass-filter and downsampling functions first.

 ```python
 def butter_bandpass(lowcut, highcut, fs, order=5):